North Island Family Itinerary: Two Weeks / 14 Days© Miles Holden & Tourism New-Zealand - WellingtonNZ

 Once everyone is up and ready to go, it’s time to hit the road to the capital city, Wellington.
 But it’s not without seeing some quirky towns and attractions along the way.

 The first town you’ll encounter on this journey is Waiouru, home to the National Army Museum.
-With all the tanks displayed outside, just try to pass without the kids begging to stop.
+With all the tanks displayed outside, just try to pass without the kids begging to stop!
 Next, you’ll pass through Taihape with its giant gumboot sculpture.
-We told you it was quirky!
+What’s not to love?

-Just before reaching Hunterville, we recommend taking the alternative route to Wellington stopping by Manawatu Gorge.
-This will just add 15 minutes to your drive time, but it’s well worth it to walk the family-friendly trails like the Tawa Loop Walk.
+Before you reach Hunterville, we recommend taking the alternative route to Wellington, stopping by Manawatu Gorge.
+This will add just 15 minutes to your drive time, but it’s well worth it to walk the family-friendly trails, such as the Tawa Loop Walk.

-Finally, it’s a couple of more hours to Wellington where you can put your feet up at one of the recommended accommodations or fit in a cheeky visit to the free-entry Te Papa Museum.
+Finally, it’s a couple of more hours to Wellington, where you can put your feet up at one of the recommended accommodations.

 Family Accommodation in Wellington